 ETFs are a popular way to invest in many assets at the one time, through a single trade, but some argue that ETFs can have a negative impact on the market.

-The National Bureau of Economic Research reports that because many ETFs mimic an index but can be bought and sold easily, they can provoke a decline or inflate the market value.
+The National Bureau of Economic Research in the US reports that because many ETFs mimic an index but can be bought and sold easily, they can provoke a decline or inflate the market value.

 ETF creation and redemption

 When you invest in an ETF, you don’t hold all the assets of the ETF directly.
 Instead, you purchase units in the ETF.
 Each unit holds a proportion of all the securities.
 The units are created by an authorised participant (AP) and the number of units available can be increased or decreased depending on demand.
 This process is called creation and redemption.